OCamlPro/owi/doc/src/manpages/owi-instrument.md

        owi instrument COMMAND …

 COMMANDS
+       label [OPTION]… FILE
+           Generate an instrumented file with labels corresponding to test objectives for a given coverage criteria.

        rac [OPTION]… FILE…
            Generate an instrumented file with runtime assertion checking coming from Weasel specifications